General Academic Policies and Procedures

 When absences or lack of participation seriously interfere with a student's performance, the instructor may recommend to the department chair that the student be dropped from the course.
-If this action is taken after the penalty-free period of the semester or session, a grade of "F" may be recorded for the course.
-The student's major department will be notified that the student was dropped.
 Students remain responsible for initiating drop procedures if they find that they cannot attend or participate in classes.
-Students can check their status in classes by logging into Self-Service Banner, contacting an academic advisor, or contacting the Records Office at email@example.com.
+Students can check their status in classes by logging into Self-Service Banner, contacting an academic advisor, or contacting the Records Office at firstname.lastname@example.org.

 14. Reinstatement to Class

 A student dropped from a course may be reinstated upon written approval by the chair of the major department, the instructor, and the instructor's department chair.
 Additional approvals may be required after the census date of the course.

 15. Withdrawing from the University

 Students wishing to withdraw entirely from the university and drop all Lamar University courses should contact an academic advisor or the Records Office at email@example.com.
 Students must clear all financial obligations and return all university property.
 If, however, the student is unable at the time of withdrawal to clear financial obligations to the university, the student will be permitted to withdraw with the understanding that transcripts will be withheld and re-entry to Lamar University will not be permitted until all financial obligations are cleared.

 For information on possible refunds, see the drop/withdrawal refund policy.